hash-d/skupper-test-kitchen-sink/README.md

 Executing tests
 ===============

+Tests are executed by calling `make`.
+The default `make` target is `test`, which will run the setup, verify and teardown phases.

+To call it,  you'll need to set at least `APP`, `TOPO` and `LOCAL`:

+    make APP=hello TOPO=1-1 SKUPPER_VERSION=2.1.1 LOCAL=dh-system.yaml

+Where

+* `APP` is a directory under `inventory/apps` which defines the workloads, connectors and listeners
+* `TOPO` is a directory under `inventory/topology` which describes how the sites will be connected
+* `LOCAL` is a file or directory under `inventory/local`.
+This directory is not under git control, and this is where the actual hosts are defined.

 Make targets
 ============

 `test`
 ------

-The main target: it will run `test.yaml`, which in turn calls `setup.yaml`, `verify.yaml`, and `teardown.yaml`, with an optional pause before teardown.
+The main target: it will run `test.yaml`, which in turn calls `check.yaml`, `setup.yaml`, `verify.yaml`, and `teardown.yaml`, with an optional pause before teardown.
 It does not call `prep.yaml`.

 `prep`
 ------

+/!\ **TODO**

 This calls `prep.yaml`, to make changes so a host is prepared to run this specific test.
 It makes changes to the host, so make sure you understand what it is doing, especially if running in your own computer.